-Sacklers Reject Demand That They Surrender Personal Wealth To Settle Opioid Claims

-Sacklers Reject Demand That They Surrender Personal Wealth To Settle Opioid Claims
+Purdue Pharma: Sackler Family's 'Personal Wealth' Offered In Opioid Deal

-The family that owns Purdue Pharma, maker of Oxycontin, has rejected a demand that they give up $4.5 billion of their personal wealth to settle opioid claims against the company, according to state attorneys general negotiating with the company.
+The family that owns Purdue Pharma, maker of Oxycontin, has agreed to give up "the entire value" of the privately owned firm to settle claims that Purdue played a central role in the nation's deadly opioid epidemic.

-As a consequence, talks toward a national settlement with members of the Sackler family reached an impasse over the weekend, according to an email obtained by NPR.

-Two attorneys general directly involved in the talks predicted in the email that the company will now file for bankruptcy "imminently."
+That's according to a spokesperson for the firm, who detailed the Sackler family's offer in an email sent to NPR on Monday.

+"Additionally, the Sacklers have offered $3 billion in cash as part of the global resolution," wrote Josephine Martin, Purdue Pharma's head of corporate affairs and communications.

 "Purdue Pharma believes a settlement that benefits the American public now is a far better path than years of wasteful litigation and appeals," the statement said.
 "Those negotiations continue and we remain dedicated to a resolution that genuinely advances the public interest."